bitcoinaff/guide/readme.md

 <p>Due to a generous donation there is a budget for content creation.
 The goal is to pay about $35/hour of work for new articles.
 Want to earn money submitting new articles?
 <p>Follow the instructions below and submit an article.
 If the pull request gets merged then you will get paid $35/h via bitcoins.
 To get paid you will need to contact us bitcoinaff@gmail.com.
 Future articles can then be assigned so you can earn more!
 <h3>Build Your Bitcoin Business</h3>
-<p>You can responsibly leverage XXX to build your Bitcoin business!
-For example, you could use XXX for your blog which would have several advantages such as higher search engine visibility and extremely optimized hosting.<p>
+<p>You can responsibly leverage BitcoinBestBuy.com to build your Bitcoin business!
+For example, you could use BitcoinBestBuy.com for your blog which would have several advantages such as higher search engine visibility and extremely optimized hosting.<p>
 <p>
 Articles <b>should</b> be <b>(1)</b> well written, <b>(2)</b> accurate, <b>(3)</b> grammatically correct and <b>(4)</b> objective.
 Get audience exposure and build your reputation by receiving credit and a link in the byline for the article.
 Developing a good reputation will help your articles get merged in a more timely manner.